verbst/Groovy_MiSTer/Readme.md

 # Groovy core for MiSTer

+This version hadds new NLC compress, input support and stability improvements (particularly for 480i/480p).
+The emulators below are validated with this version.
+Older emulators w/groovy are untested, and maybe have input issues.
+It is recommended to use the updated NLC versions.

 ## General description
 This core is a analog GPU for CRTs aiming for very low subframe latency